sagan/simplegoproxy/README.md

 ```
   -addr string
         Http listening addr, e.g. "127.0.0.1:8380" or ":8380".
 If not set, will listen on "0.0.0.0:8380" (default "0.0.0.0:8380")
+  -alias value
+        Aliases.
+Array List.
+Each one format: "name=path"
   -basic-auth
         Make admin UI use http basic authentication.
 If not set, it uses Digest authentication (more secure)
   -cors